CHRISTOROMO/alx-pre_course/0x01-git/README.md

-This is an intro test project
+This is an intro test project in ALX